MicrosoftDocs/architecture-center/docs/solution-ideas/articles/interactive-voice-response-bot-content.md

 ## Azure AI and NLP Services

 * Speech service (Bing Speech API or Cognitive Services Speech Service) transcribes raw speech data into text form.
-* LUIS (Language Understanding Intelligent Service) identifies caller intent (place an order, find an order, etc.) and spoken entities (product categories, dates, times, etc.) from the transcribed text.
+* Language Understanding (LUIS) identifies caller intent and spoken entities from the transcribed text.
+Examples of intents include place an order, find an order, and so on.
+Examples of entities include product categories, dates, times, and so on.
-* Azure Cognitive Search matches and ranks products from the inventory against the caller's description and applies advanced text analysis for common synonyms.
+* Azure Cognitive Search matches and ranks products from the inventory against the caller's description.
+Common synonyms are identified with advanced text analysis.
 * Microsoft Bot Framework processes conversation results from the caller and manages the call workflow.

 ## Supporting Azure Services